 To be reimbursed for anything other than travel expenses, please see The College's Reimbursements Policy.
 To be reimbursed for any travel expenses (mileage, parking, tolls, hotel expenses, etc.), you must complete a Travel Expense Reimbursement Voucher (TERV) and submit the signed voucher, along with all original receipts, to Travel Accounts Payable within 30 DAYS of your return from travel.
 Traveler’s signature date and designee’s signature date should be within three (3) working days of each other.
 The TERV should be submitted to the Travel Accounts Payable for processing within three (3) working days of receipt from the employee.

 Submit the following to Travel Accounts Payable based upon the type of travel listed below:

 - The completed and signed Travel Expense Reimbursement Voucher (TERV).

 - Any receipts for which you are requesting reimbursement (not just registration forms).
 Note: Meals are not reimbursed for day-only travel, regardless of leave and return times.
 Please see Per Diem and Business Meals for further explanation.

-- The completed Request for Travel form with all appropriate signatures if day-only travel exceeds $500.
+- The completed Travel Authorization form with all appropriate signatures if day-only travel exceeds $500.

 - A copy of the completed and signed Travel Authorization Form with appropriate signatures.